 How does The Great British Bake Off final work?

 The final round of The Great British Bake Off sees three remaining contestants battle it out to take the Bake Off crown.
 The format of the final isn’t dissimilar to the rest of the series, with the three remaining bakers still undergoing a signature, technical and showstopper challenge.

-Who won The Great British Bake Off 2021?
+Who's the favourite to win The Great British Bake Off 2023?

-Which channel is Great British Bake Off 2021 on?
+Where can I watch The Great British Bake Off 2023 on?

 GBBO originally aired on the BBC, but was controversially sold to a new channel in 2016.
-The 2021 series will be the fifth one to air on Bake Off’s new home, Channel 4.
+The 2023 series will be the seventh one to air on Bake Off’s new home, Channel 4.